 - 4.6 The Government has issued an initial consultation on the Fair Funding Review, which is intended to set some parameters for the review of relative needs and resources and reset of the system.
 This initial consultation closes on 12 March 2018.
 The Government is also continuing to work with the LGA and local authority representatives to develop the new system. - 4.7 The Government issued an invitation to local authorities in England to pilot 100% Business Rates Retention in 2018/19 and to pioneer new pooling and tier-split models.
 These new pilots will run alongside the five current 100% pilots which have been in operation since 1 April 2017, and will help explore options, with local government, for the design of future local government finance reforms.
-The 2018/19 pilots are regarded as an opportunity by the Ministry of Housing, Communities and Local Government (MHCLG), formerly DCLG, to test more technical aspects of the 100% business rates retention system, such as tier-splits, providing the opportunity to evaluate how collaboration between local authorities works in practice.
-In total, 23 pilot bids were submitted. - 4.8 In the provisional Settlement, ten new successful pilots were announced which will be launched in April 2018, including Suffolk.
+The 2018/19 pilots are regarded as an opportunity by the DCLG to test more technical aspects of the 100% business rates retention system, such as tier-splits, providing the opportunity to evaluate how collaboration between local authorities works in practice.
+In total, 23 pilot bids were submitted. - In the provisional Settlement, ten new successful pilots were announced which will be launched in April 2018, including Suffolk.
 The selection criteria for the pilots were essentially concerned with dynamics of the participating authorities and the ability to test aspects of the system.
-The Suffolk authorities proposal (Appendix C1) in response to this invitation was formulated as an extension to the current Suffolk Business Rates Pool arrangements (see 4.12), with the underlying principle that each authority will receive the same amount of funding as under these current arrangements.
+The Suffolk authorities' proposal in response to this invitation was formulated as an extension to the current Suffolk Business Rates Pool arrangements (see below), with the underlying principle that each authority will receive the same amount of funding as under these current arrangements.
 Being a Pilot will bring significant financial gain to Suffolk in 2018/19, enabling investment in economic growth projects, and providing some support to the sustainability of Suffolk authorities.
-The financial benefit to Waveney is estimated to be in the region of £1m and will be added to a newly created earmarked reserve.
-See Appendix B7. - 4.9 The governance agreement for the Suffolk Business Rates Pilot is yet to be finalised and a draft copy is set out in Appendix C2. - 4.10 There will be further pilots in 2019/20, with a bidding process to be announced later in the year.
+There will be further pilots in 2019/20, with a bidding process to be announced later in the year.
 It is not clear as yet as to whether 2018/19 pilots will automatically continue into 2019/20.